banner

 void InputDevice::process(const RawEvent* rawEvents, size_t count) {

-// Process all of the events in order for each mapper.
+// Process all events in order for each mapper.

 // We cannot simply ask each mapper to process them in bulk because mappers may